hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 The new position `r[idx, dim]` is obtained using the current velocity and force values according to Equation 5.
 The x and y position can be updated independently, so we have an inner loop for the dimensions.
 <!-- This I don't get, how does adding 10L achieve anything? -->
-The additional term $10.0 * L$ ensures that the position remains within the bounds of the simulation box `[0, L)` after updating.
+The additional term `10.0 * L` ensures that the position remains within the bounds of the simulation box `[0, L)` after updating.
 This is followed by `math.fmod(..., L)` to enforce periodic boundary conditions, ensuring that atoms wrap around if they go outside the simulation box.
 This step is crucial because without it, new positions could potentially become negative, which can lead to issues when applying periodic boundary conditions.